sblinnikov/symbCpp/README.md

 (seems to be not updated after 2010) with examples from

-Quantum Mechanics Using Computer Algebra: Includes Sample Programs in C++, SymbolicC++, Maxima, Maple, and Mathematica W.-H. Steeb, Yorick Hardy World Scientific, 2010 - Mathematics - 234 pages.
+Quantum Mechanics Using Computer Algebra:
+Includes Sample Programs in C++, SymbolicC++, Maxima, Maple, and Mathematica W.-H. Steeb, Yorick Hardy: World Scientific, 2010 - Mathematics - 234 pages.

 The goal of this project is not developing SymbolicC++, but rather showing simple recipes to work with it and developing